nerdschoolbergen/build-and-deploy/_exercises/exercise_3.md

 There is already a script for running our tests in package.json.

 :pencil2: Run `npm test` and see that it succeeds.
-If the terminal says "No changes since last commit" or something similar, press the `a` key to make it run all tests regardless.
+If the terminal says "No tests found related to files changed since last commit" or something similar, press the `a` key to make it run all tests regardless.
 Press the `q` key to exit.
 When running this script on our CI, it won't enter this REPL loop or watch mode.
 It'll just run through all tests once and exit the script.

 ## Run our CI steps on Travis